mrhoseah/dolphin/README.md

 > **You don't have to swim an ocean of hundreds of frameworks and boilerplates.
 Let Dolphin make your work easier!**

-Dolphin Framework is a modern, enterprise-grade web framework written in Go, inspired by the elegant syntax and developer experience of Laravel, CodeIgniter, and CakePHP.
-It combines Go's performance and concurrency capabilities with the productivity features of modern PHP frameworks.
+Dolphin Framework is a modern, enterprise-grade web framework written in Go, inspired by the elegant developer experience of Laravel.
+It combines Go's performance and concurrency capabilities with a productive, batteries-included developer workflow.

 **Why Dolphin?** Because building web applications shouldn't feel like navigating through endless documentation, configuring complex build systems, or wrestling with boilerplate code.
-Dolphin brings the best of Laravel's developer experience to Go, making rapid development not just possible, but delightful.
+Dolphin brings a polished developer experience to Go—taking inspiration from Laravel—so rapid development feels natural and delightful.

 ## ✨ Key Features